ilbers/isar/doc/user_manual.md

 ### Setup Sudo

-Isar requires `sudo` rights without password to work with `chroot` and `multistrap`.
+Isar requires `sudo` rights without password to work with `chroot` and `debootstrap`.
 To add them, use the following steps:
 ```
  # visudo
 ```